slingr-stack/pandadoc-package/README.md

 </details>

-For more information about how shortcuts or flow steps works, and how they are generated, take a look at the [slingr-helpgen tool](https://github.com/slingr-stack/slingr-helpgen).
+For more information about how shortcuts or flow steps work, and how they are generated, take a look at the [slingr-helpgen tool](https://github.com/slingr-stack/slingr-helpgen).

 ## Additional Flow Step